sam-val/flickers/README.md

 It's the mechanism that film projector uses to create the illusion of moving pictures.

-But because of the monitor refreshing rate.
-It sort of turns into the wagon wheel effect I think.

 ***``>> Download and check it out for yourself!``***

 ## Installation: